StackVista/stackstate-docs/configure/security/rbac/rbac_roles_old.md

 ➡️ [Learn more about StackState permissions](/configure/security/rbac/rbac_permissions.md)

-## Default and custom role names
+## Custom roles

-The default pre-defined role names \(`stackstate-admin`, `stackstate-platform-admin`, `stackstate-power-user`, `stackstate-guest`\) are always available.
-Additional custom role names can be added that have the same permissions.
+Additional custom role names can be added that have the same permissions as .
 Below is an example of how to do this for both Kubernetes and Linux installations.

 {% tabs %}
 {% tab title="Kubernetes" %}